kajad/kajad.github.io/index.md

 ---
 ### Recent news
 - May 2022: Looking forward to the [LREC 2022](https://lrec2022.lrec-conf.org/en/) in Marseille where I will be presenting a paper on spoken language treebanks (main conference) and a paper on the SSJ treebank extension ([LAW](https://cemantix.org/workshops/law/xvi/) workshop).
-- March 2022: I am honored to be invited as a speaker at the [ESFRI 20th anniversary conference](https://www.esfri.eu/esfri-events/esfri-20years-conference?qt-event=1#qt-event) to present the ([CLARIN](https://www.clarin.eu/)) infrastructure and its impact on my research work.
+- March 2022: I am honored to be invited as a speaker at the [ESFRI 20th anniversary conference](https://www.esfri.eu/esfri-events/esfri-20years-conference?qt-event=1#qt-event) to present the [CLARIN](https://www.clarin.eu/) infrastructure and its impact on my research work.
+The presentation was also featured as a [CLARIN Impact Story](https://www.clarin.eu/impact-stories/open-language-resources-smarter-artificial-intelligence).
 - October 2021: Kick-off meeting for project [SLED: Monitor Corpus for Slovene and Related Language Resources](http://sled.ijs.si/)
 - July 2021: Launch of the DSDE [Universal Dependencies](https://universaldependencies.org/) annotation campaign aiming at 5,000 new manually parsed sentences for Slovenian.
 - April 2021: I co-organized the [EACL 2021 Language Diversity Games](https://gitlab.com/ceramisch/eacl21diversity/-/wikis/EACL-2021-language-diversity-panel-and-games) as part of the Language Diversity Panel and Games event at EACL 2021.